Where to learn a new skill in Joburg

-New year, new you, right?
+New year, new you?
 We make our New Year's resolutions with the best intentions and often start out strong, only to lose momentum as the year gains traction (often by February).
 When you're learning something new, it helps to keep it social.
 Having other people to practise with speeds up your learning, and the friendships formed will keep you coming back.
+Take up padel, learn a handcraft, hone your cooking skills, explore interesting new hiking trails, or add another language to your repertoire – Joburg's got plenty to offer.
+We've rounded up our top picks for the new you.

-Learn a language
+1. Learn a language

 Parlez-vous français?
 Few skills are more valuable than learning a new language.
 Your travels will be enriched when you can interact with people in their mother tongue and you'll gain valuable insights into different cultures.
 It also improves your memory and problem-solving skills.
 Of course, there are few things more difficult to do.
-Duolingo's great, but truly learning a language requires practice – and people to practice with.
+Duolingo's great, but truly learning a language requires practice – and people with whom to practice.
 These places in Joburg make it easier with courses tailored to your proficiency in the language.

 Learn French and isiZulu at Alliance Française in Parkwood while snacking on some croissants to keep you going.
 Order your pasta in fluent Italian by heading to Dante Alighieri Society in Houghton and sprechen Deutsch with Goethe-Institut , also in Parkwood.
 Wits Language School in Braamfontein offers a range of languages that include isiZulu, Portuguese, and South African Sign Language, as well as several courses on translating and teaching English as a foreign language.
 With options to do the courses part time or online, you can arrange your learning to suit your schedule.

-Put on your dancing shoes
+2. Put on your dancing shoes

 Just hanging out at The Cirk.
 Photo: The Cirk.